-The challenges faced by youth in 2021 New Zealand are not simple and will not be solved with more social workers, police, teachers, what passes for new social housing or increasing welfare payments.
+The challenges faced by youth today are not simple and will not be solved with more social workers, police, teachers, what passes for new social housing or increasing welfare payments.
 The challenges include

 - Safety deficit: Parents isolate their children for fear of harm (with good reason)

 - Nature deficit: Children are becoming isolated from the natural world